TikhonJelvis/website/drafts/Generating Mazes with Inductive Graphs/index.md

 The important idea here is that we don't need to explicitly keep track of which nodes we've visited---after we visit a node, we always recurse on the rest of the graph which does not contain it.
 This sort of behavior is common to a bunch of different graph algorithms making this a very useful pattern.

+Often---like for generating mazes---we don't care about which node to start from.
+This is where `ghead` comes in useful since it selects an arbitrary node for us!
+The only thing to consider is that `ghead` will fail on an empty graph.

 ## EDFS

 `dfs` gives us a list of nodes in the order that they were visited.
 But for mazes, we really care about the *edges* we followed rather than just the nodes.
 So lets modify our `dfs` into an `edfs` which returns a list of edges rather than a list of nodes.
 In `fgl`, an edge is just a tuple of two nodes: `(Node, Node)`.